MicrosoftDocs/sql-docs/docs/advanced-analytics/tutorials/python-ski-rental-linear-regression.md

 # Python tutorial: Predict ski rental with linear regression in SQL Server Machine Learning Services
 [!INCLUDE[appliesto-ss-xxxx-xxxx-xxx-md](../../includes/appliesto-ss-xxxx-xxxx-xxx-md.md)]

 In this four-part tutorial series, you will use Python and linear regression in [SQL Server Machine Learning Services](../what-is-sql-server-machine-learning.md) to predict the number of ski rentals.
-We use a [Python notebook in Azure Data Studio](../../azure-data-studio/sql-notebooks.md), but you can also use your own Python-integrated development environment (IDE).
+The tutorial use a [Python notebook in Azure Data Studio](../../azure-data-studio/sql-notebooks.md), but you can also use your own Python integrated development environment (IDE).

 Imagine you own a ski rental business and you want to predict the number of rentals that you'll have on a future date.
 This information will help you get your stock, staff, and facilities ready.